martin-sicho/genui/docs/_sources/index.rst.txt

 Welcome to GenUI's documentation!
 =================================

 This is the documentation of the GenUI backend framework.
-It is a collection of web applications implemented with `Django <https://www.djangoproject.com/>`_ and `Django REST <https://www.django-rest-framework.org/>`_.
+GenUI is a collection of web applications implemented with `Django <https://www.djangoproject.com/>`_ and `Django REST <https://www.django-rest-framework.org/>`_.
 This documentation describes the Python API of the `genui` package, which is open source and [available on GitHub]().
 However, we also provide a frontend GUI application